gehuhaldwani/techgeeks/src/content/posts/2024-09-07-project-circle-ideas-ka-nayaa-addaa.md

   clear that this idea could significantly enhance the way presentations are delivered and engaged with.

-- Additionally, a new idea emerged for a “**Food Court-like app-based Booking System”** designed for the college cafeteria and tuck shops.
+- Additionally, a new idea emerged for a "**Food Court-like app-based Booking System"** designed for the college cafeteria and tuck shops.
 The proposed system would use QR codes placed on tables.
 Students could scan these codes to place their orders directly from their phones and then wait for notifications when their food was ready.
 This approach aimed to streamline the ordering process, reduce wait times, and improve overall convenience for students.

-- Another proposal introduced was an **“E-Certificate Generation tool for College Clubs”.** This tool would simplify the process of creating and managing certificates for various club activities.
+- Another proposal introduced was an **"E-Certificate Generation tool for College Clubs".** This tool would simplify the process of creating and managing certificates for various club activities.
 By automating certificate generation, the tool was expected to enhance productivity and ensure that students could easily recognize and reward their peers' efforts.